CU-DBMI/redirects/README.md

 2. [Use the _website repo_ as a template](../../../redirects-website/generate).
    _Name it `redirects-website` and make it public_.
 3. [Enable GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) on it with the default settings.
-4. After a minute or so, GitHub should tell you that your site is now being hosted at e.g. `your-org.github.io/redirects-website`.
+4. After a minute or so, GitHub should tell you that your site is now being hosted at `your-org.github.io/redirects-website`.

 If you ever need to pull in updates from these templates, [see the instructions here](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository).